-If side conversations are enabled, it's the perfect way to reach out to other departments or external partners.
+If side conversations are activated, it's the perfect way to reach out to other departments or external partners.
 However, for many teams, they can become repetitive, especially if there’s a specific structure to the initial messages.
 You can use macros to start side conversations to ensure that key information is included automatically when the conversation is started.

 - The requester’s initial message

 - Some custom field values